-Following a review of allowances, carried out by an independent Councillors' Allowances Remuneration Panel, which was appointed in May 2013, the Minister of the Environment advised the Northern Ireland Assembly in a written statement of the new levels of allowances applicable for councillors from 1 April 2015.
+Following a review of allowances, carried out by an independent Councillors' Allowances Remuneration Panel, which was appointed in May 2013, the then Minister of the Environment advised the Northern Ireland Assembly in a written statement of the new levels of allowances applicable for councillors from 1 April 2015.

-Guidance and determinations on Councillors' Allowances applicable from 1 April 2015 were issued by the Department of the Environment on 24 February 2015 (Circulars LG 04/2015 and LG 05/2015 respectively).
-The determinations and rates have been updated in LG 29/2015 due to the increase in Dependants' Carer's Allowance from 1 October 2015.
+A consolidated document on Guidance and determinations on Councillors' Allowances applicable from 1 April 2017 were issued by the Department for Communities on January 2017.
+The determinations and rates have been updated in LG 03/2017.
 Details of the allowances paid to individual councillors are published on council websites.

 Following local elections on 22 May 2014, 462 councillors were elected to the 11 new councils for a four year term.
-Newry, Mourne and Down District Council had 41 councillors in 2015/16.
+Newry Mourne and Down District Council had 41 councillors in 2016/17.

-SENIOR EMPLOYEES
+REMUNERATION OF SENIOR EMPLOYEES